asteinarson/blw_lnr/readme.txt

 time for the version increment, publish and package update cycle, in the work- space.

-So this tool can temporarily (or for a longer time) convert a NPM package dependency to a local version controlled repository (GIT), allow for work being done in that repository, while consuming the package exactly the same way, in workspace code.
+So this tool can temporarily (or for a longer time) convert an NPM package dependency to a local version controlled repository (GIT), allow for work being done in that repository, while consuming the package exactly the same way, in workspace code.